Battle of Amritsar (1628)

 Activities at the Gurdwara

-Students also enjoy opportunities to take part in:
+• Students have the opportunity to take part in:

 • Public speaking and presentation skills